emadrasooli/emadrasooli/README.md

 ### About Me :point_down:

 Hi there!
-I'm Mohammad Emad Rasooli, a dedicated computer science student at Herat University with a flair for frontend development.
+I'm **_Mohammad Emad Rasooli_**, a dedicated computer science student at Herat University with a flair for frontend development.
 My toolkit includes HTML, CSS, JavaScript, and Bootstrap, and I have a keen eye for web design, focusing on UI and UX principles.
 I thrive on learning new technologies and bringing innovative ideas to life.
 Let's connect and create something extraordinary together!